-The amount of data that retailers can gather from our search inquiries, what pictures we post, and which ads we interact with are all valuable insights that retailers can use to understand how they can get our attention.
+The amount of data that retailers can gather from our search inquiries, such as what pictures we post, and which ads we interact with, are all valuable insights that retailers can use to understand how they can get our attention.

 Media — Consumers are Streaming Everything!

 When was the last time you bought a CD, or let alone played one?
 What about movies?
 Do you still buy DVDs?
 Consumers are now accessing their music, shows, and movies from streaming services.
 Both Spotify and Netflix are leveraging the power of AI to provide personalized artist or movie recommendations and it keeps their customers coming back for more.

 You might expect music revenue to decrease, but contrary to this, recorded music revenue has gone up for the first time in 16 years!

 Digital subscriptions are rising due to massive user experience improvements: